top of page

 Band Camp

 Marching Band begins a couple of weeks before the school year starts.
 This two week camp is the best time to get to know new band members, get introduced to routines, experience what a typical practice is like, and learn the music you will need to know when we kick off the school year.
+If you want to participate in Marching Band or Guard, camp is required.

 No P.E.!

 Marching Band and Color Guard count toward your high school Physical Education credits!
 That frees up schedules to have an additional elective.
 For music students, band can continue to be part of your regular schedule as well.
-Freshmen are required to take Concert band.
+Freshmen are required to take Concert Band.

 Practice

-Football Games
+Football Games - Friday Night!

 Tournaments